digitalmars.D.learn - Any application shutdown hooks?

 May 25 2011

 Static Destructor maybe executed when the class is being unloaded GC?
 Because this is a class level.
 It is more like the application level exit and such.
-That is not really the same as: http://download.oracle.com/javase/1.4.2/docs/api/java/lang/Runtime.html#addShutdownHook%28java.lang.Thread%29 This is triggered when: # The program exits normally, when the last non-daemon thread exits or when the exit (equivalently, System.exit) method is invoked, or # The virtual machine is terminated in response to a user interrupt, such as typing ^C, or a system-wide event, such as user logoff or system shutdown. -- Matthew Ong email: ongbp yahoo.com
+That is not really the same as: http://download.oracle.com/javase/1.4.2/docs/api/java/lang/Runtime.html#addShutdownHook%28java.lang.Thread%29 This is triggered when: when the exit (equivalently, System.exit) method is invoked, or such as typing ^C, or a system-wide event, such as user logoff or system shutdown. -- Matthew Ong email: ongbp yahoo.com

 May 25 2011